superdude12399/PrivacyPolicyDemo/README.md

 - Affiliate means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-- Application means the software program provided by the Company downloaded by You on any electronic device, named GunWorld VR
+- Application means the software program provided by the Company downloaded by You on any electronic device, named (Demo)

-- Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to GunWorld VR.
+- Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to (Demo).

 - Country refers to: USA